Match-Any-Events: Zero-Shot Motion-Robust Feature Matching Across Wide Baselines for Event Cameras: and Datasets

 \section{\ourdatasynth{} and \ourdatashort{} Datasets ~}

-\textbf{E-Megadepth} builds on Megadepth~\cite{li2018megadepth}, a large-scale internet photo collections dataset with poses and dense depth annotations.
-In contrast to the predominantly driving oriented content of existing event datasets, MegaDepth offers rich diversity in viewpoint changes, making it well suited for evaluating wide-baseline matching.
-We construct a new synthetic event-based dataset, E-Megadepth, by warping the images using a randomly sampled 6-DoF transformation.
+\textbf{\ourdatasynth{}} builds on MegaDepth~\cite{li2018megadepth}, a large-scale internet photo collections dataset with poses and dense depth annotations.
+In contrast to the predominantly driving oriented content of existing event datasets, MegaDepth offers rich diversity in viewpoint changes, making it suitable for evaluating wide-baseline matching.
+We construct a new synthetic event-based dataset, \ourdatasynth{}, by warping the images using a randomly sampled 6-DoF transformation.
 By interpolating these transformations, we synthesize high frame-rate video, which is further converted into event streams using Vid2E~\cite{gehrig2020video}.
 During event generation, we randomly select contrast sensitivity $C \sim \mathcal{U}(0.16,0.34)$ following~\cite{klenk2024deep}.
 We generate approximately 3 million pairs of event streams for training. \\

 \textbf{Event Cross Matching Dataset (ECM)}.
-Previous real event datasets are usually collected under driving motions~\cite{orchard2015converting,zhu1801multi,mueggler2017event}, which lack motion diversity and view point variations that are important for generalizable matching.
+Unlike previous real event outdoor datasets collected under driving motions~\cite{orchard2015converting,zhu1801multi,mueggler2017event}, which lack motion diversity and viewpoint variations that are important for generalizable matching.
 To address this gap, we collected a new dataset using a calibrated and synchronized multi-camera system including a Prophesee Gen4 camera (1280$\times$720) and a Flir RGB camera (1920$\times$1080).
 For annotation, we provide COLMAP~\cite{schoenberger2016sfm} poses and bundle-adjusted VGGT~\cite{wang2025vggt} depth.
 Each scene is recorded with two different trajectories with diverse motion patterns and large viewpoint changes.